sirprize/queried/readme.md

 ## Description

-Parsing input, setting defaults and constructing `SELECT` queries can quickly become messy.
+Parsing input, setting defaults and constructing `SELECT` queries can quickly become a mess.
 Queried helps organizing clauses for `WHERE`, `HAVING` and `ORDER BY`, making it easy to apply input as well as defaults when executing the query.

 ## Usage